jaironicolau/Quantitativa2_2025/README.md

 # Pesquisa Quantitativa 2

-Repositório do material do curso: anealise de dados usando python
+Repositório do material do curso: análise de dados usando python